All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 4) Orti Farnesiani.
 1) and 4) are shown in other pages.
 The small map shows also 5) S. Maria Liberatrice; 6) approximate site of Casa delle Vestali.

-The view in June 2009 (in the lower right corner the site of Arco di Augusto)
+The view in June 2009 (in the lower right corner the site of Arco di Augusto); you may wish to see a 1909 watercolour by Yoshio Markino depicting the same area

 In the late XIXth century the area was excavated for some twenty feet to unearth the remains of the ancient monuments which lay beneath the ground and eventually in 1900 S. Maria Liberatrice was pulled down.
 If it were not for the three columns of Tempio di Castore e Polluce and for the imposing walls in the background it would be hard to believe that the plate and the photo show the same location.